Aggressively Protecting The Rights Of Businesses

 - Workplace injury claims, including workers’ compensation claims defense

-- Commercial real estate, including lease agreements, property rights, municipal zoning
+- Commercial real estate, including lease agreements, property rights and municipal zoning

 Protecting Employers’ Rights In Disputes And Litigation

 Workers have state and federal laws protecting their civil rights in the workplace, including regulations covering overtime pay, salary exemptions, vacation and sick pay, harassment and discrimination.
 To an employer, it may seem as if the deck is stacked against them whenever a dispute arises with an employee.
 Our litigators are experienced in representing businesses in these matters.